M Y T H S A N D M O L D

 This is a collection of songs that go neither with nor against the grain.
 It’s not territory completely unfamiliar, and it’s not something identifiable.
 These songs are personal, albeit abstract, and were birthed during a season of life that merged gratitude and trial, solitude and struggle.

-Myths and Mold is out April 28.
+Myths and Mold is available now:

 P R E S S

 "Experimental, soulful, and dynamic...
 He departs from stricter musical boundaries to a sphere ruled only by imagination" - Indie Shuffle

 "Blind is a powerful song, both in sound and message." - All Things Go